GetintheLoop/painless-sqlalchemy/README.md

 All your Models need to inherit from `Model.py`.
 Examples are given in [conftest.py](tests/conftest.py)

+### Dot Notation

+#### Simple

+Dot notation is a simple and intuitive way to define relationship paths by joining relationship names using dots.
+E.g. the teacher name of a student can be referenced as `teacher.name`.

+#### Extended

+Multiple fields can be referenced by using brackets, e.g. the name and id of a students teacher can be referenced as `teacher(id,name)`.

+#### Star

+To reference the default serialization of a Model a `*` can be used, students teacher default serialization can be references as `teacher.*`.

 ### Filter

 `Model.filter(...)`

-Returns SQLAlchemy query that has necessary joins / filters applied.
+Returns SQLAlchemy query with necessary joins and passed filtering applied.

+*Info*: Chainable using `query` parameter.
+However to reduce amount of automatic joins, using a single filter call is preferred.

 #### Parameters

-`attributes`: dict *or* SQLAlchemy filter using ref
+`attributes`: dict *or* SQLAlchemy filter using ref (optional)

-`query`: Optional (pre-filtered) query used as base
+`query`: Optional (pre-filtered) query used as input (optional)

-`skip_nones`: Skip None-values dict entries iff true
+`skip_nones`: Skip None-values when using dict (optional, default `false`)

-- resolution for and / or clauses (information stored on query)

 #### Dictionary Filtering

+This method is preferred to clause filtering when possible, since it's easier to read and better optimized in certain cases compared to clause filtering.

+The dictionary contains simple key-value lookups.
+Keys are expected in dot notation.
+The values can be lists or simple values.

+##### None Values
+None values are filtered from the `attributes` dictionary if `skip_nones` is used.
+Convenient when None values should be ignored.
+Only works for dictionaries.

-#### Relationships and Lists
+##### Relationships and Lists

+Filter values can be lists when `attribtues` is a dictionary.
+In this case the behaviour depends on the type of relationship / column that is filtered:
-- list filtering on to many vs to one relationship / column
+- For a to-many relationship every value in the list has to be matched by at least one relationship target (`and`).
-- optimization compared to clause filtering
-- None values
+- For a to-one relationship or simple column only one element from the list has to be matched (`or`).

+When using list values, the entries are expected to be unique (due to optimization).

 #### Clause Filtering

-- ref, how to use it and what it does
+Instead of a dictionary, an SQLAlchemy clause can be passed as `attribtues`.
+Referenced column using the `ref` constructor will be automatically joined to the query.

+##### Optimization

+The clause is analysed and only joins that are necessary are being made.
+For example, in most cases we can prevent redundant joints, however for a to-many relationship and an `and` clause a separate join is required.
+Optimization information is stored on the query.

 ### Serialize